zxsdotch/aws-nitro-enclave-foobar-service/README.md

   Better TLS ciphers are then protecting the data and AES-CBC becomes a non-issue.
 Users cannot pick alternate ciphers and are forced to use RSA with AES-CBC.
-- the enclave uses the ephemeral RSA key to decrypt the CEK.
-The enclave decrypts the ciphertext.
+- the enclave uses the ephemeral RSA key to decrypt the shared secret.
+The enclave then derives the content encryption key and decrypts the ciphertext.
 - the enclave returns a count of the letter 'a' in the plaintext inside an attestation.
 The attestation also contains a hash of the inputs (encrypted cek, nonce, and ciphertext).